RiddleAndCode/dashboard/README.md

 6. `src/services` directory has the services and utils to connect and listen to BigchainDB
 7. `src/App.js` This is the react application the wraps and combines all the components together
 8. `src/index.js` This mounts the react app from App.js
+9. `src/transactionGenerator.js` this contains functions to create some transactions which can be used during runtime (see index.js)
-9. `test/integrationTest.js` Integration test file that produces different creates/transfer transactions on BigchainDB
+10. `test/integrationTest.js` Integration test file that produces different creates/transfer transactions on BigchainDB
-10. `test/testScript.sh` a bash script to run `integrationTest.js` every 2 seconds
+11. `test/testScript.sh` a bash script to run `integrationTest.js` every 2 seconds
-11. `public/` contains static files i.e. html, css, images
+12. `public/` contains static files i.e. html, css, images

 ## Configurations